galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 > <details-title> Key parameters </details-title>
 >
-> Since most of the previous steps are run again, also their parameters are repeated, giving the opportunity to set them more or less strict.
+> Since most of the previous steps are run again, also their parameters are repeated, giving the opportunity to set them more or less strictly.
 >
-> Besides them, there is parameter `Minimal count to recover`, allowing to set the minimum number of raw data points to be considered as a true feature.
+> Besides them, there is a parameter `Minimal count to recover`, allowing to set the minimum number of raw data points to be considered as a true feature.
 >
 {: .details}